himakhaitan/himakhaitan/readme.md

 <p align="center">Who is Himanshu Khaitan ❓</p>

 <p align="center">
-🚀 Hey there, I'm Himanshu – a budding Data Analyst and a freelance Software Developer trying to make lives easier through code.
-I am currently building Karmic Crew - A platform for beginners.
+🚀 Hey there, I'm Himanshu – a Software Engineer with a deep interest in finance and the startup ecosystem.

+🔍 I’m passionate about solving complex engineering problems and building scalable software solutions that drive real-world impact.

+My curiosity in Software Engineering knows no bounds.
+I’m constantly exploring new technologies, refining system design skills, and staying updated with industry trends.
+From writing clean, efficient code to architecting resilient systems, I believe growth comes from continuous learning and challenging the status quo.
 I'm all ears for discussions and casual chats.
 Let's connect and exchange ideas!
 </p>

 <h2 align="center">⚡ Stuff I Know</h2>